EPCCed/2025-02-24_CCP9-GradSchool/_episodes/12-cluster.md

 > ## Dedicated Transfer Nodes
 >
-> If you want to transfer larger amounts of data to or from the cluster, some
+> If you want to transfer larger amounts of data to or from the HPC system, some
 > systems offer dedicated nodes for data transfers only.
 The motivation for
 > this lies in the fact that larger data transfers should not obstruct
 > operation of the login node for anybody else.
-Check with your cluster's
+Check with your HPC system
 > documentation or its support team if such a transfer node is available.
 As a
 > rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB
 > as large.
 But these numbers change, e.g., depending on the network connection
-> of yourself and of your cluster or other factors.
+> of yourself and of your HPC system or other factors.
 {: .callout}

-The real work on a cluster gets done by the _compute_ (or _worker_) _nodes_. compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.
+The real work on an HPC system gets done by the _compute_ (or _worker_) _nodes_. compute nodes come in many shapes and sizes, but generally are dedicated to long or hard tasks that require a lot of computational resources.

-All interaction with the compute nodes is handled by a specialized piece of software called a scheduler (the scheduler used in this lesson is called
+All interaction with the compute nodes is handled by a specialized piece of software called a scheduler (the scheduler we will use as an example is called
 {{ site.sched.name }}).
 We will discuss the scheduler and how it works in the next section.